 For you backpackers out there, I recommend Castle Rock Hostel.
 It’s pretty cheap, and they run a lot of activities where you can meet other people.
 There’s a big common room, and the hostel is located right across from the castle, giving you an amazing view.
 I’ve had a lot of fun here the last few days.
 The beds are comfortable, and it’s great to have hot water.
 I know that doesn’t seem like a novelty, but I’ve been traveling Asia, where hot water is a novelty.

-Edinburgh has been a great city.
+Edinburgh is one of the best cities in Europe.
 I often hate going to hyped-up locations because I usually am disappointed.
 Not this time.
 Edinburgh lives up to the hype.
 I haven’t even left yet, but I already want to come back.
-I can’t wait to spend the next three days exploring the city more, visiting the castle, Rosslyn chapel, and getting lost in the city’s windy, narrow streets.
+I can’t wait to spend the next three days exploring the city more, visiting the castle, Rosslyn chapel, and getting lost in the city’s windy, narrow streets of Edinburgh.